McDegens-DAO/McSwap/README.md

 1. Open the RPC proxy config file: [config/config.php](https://github.com/McDegens-DAO/McSwap/blob/main/config/config.php)
 * Add your Helius key on line 2.
 * Add your domain to the whitelist.
-  ⋅⋅⋅At this point you can open web page to test with default settings.
 ```php
 <?php
 $key = "YOUR_HELIUS_KEY";